KOTORCommunityPatches/K1_Community_Patch/README.md

 * A random swoop fan on Manaan was getting in the way of a Sith extorting people for money (reported by DarthParametric) [ISSUE #140](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/140)
 * Elise was overly flirty (reported by DarthParametric)
 * One of the bounty hunters in Javyar's cantina was secretly a computer in disguise (Reported by JCarter426) [ISSUE #133](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/133)
+* Some Sith Elite Troopers in the Manaan hangar bay incorrectly used the Officer appearance (Reported by JCarter426) [ISSUE #183](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/183)
 * The hallway leading to the Manaan hotel had some incorrect baked lighting colouration [ISSUE #109](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/109)
 * The swoop records computer panel in Manaan Ahto East was clipping into the wall [ISSUE #155](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/155)